Checklist: for a reliable and safe wireless network

 The basis for IoT or Enterprise Mobility is a well-functioning wireless network.
-Just like water, gas and light, wireless has become a necessity for a successful business.
-Do you have plans to install a wireless infrastructure?
-Or do you want to expand your existing WIFI network to solve the weak spots?
-Read along and use the checklist that we have made for you.
+Just like water, gas and electricity, WiFi has become a necessity for good business operations.
+Do you have plans to build a wireless infrastructure?
+Or do you want to expand your existing WiFi network to solve weak spots?
+Then read on and make use of the checklist we have prepared for you.

-Both situations include a large area where hundreds or thousands of people walk around every day.
-Yet, these situations are very different.
-At the distribution centre, all these people are working with a handheld terminal that is constantly connected to the Warehouse Management Software system via WIFI.
-At the departure hall, those thousands of people have their own mobile phone or laptop with them.
-They want to quickly look up information about their flight and they often have their boarding pass on their mobile phone.
-They check their mail.
-All over the world, they text their loved ones at home to let them know that they are on their way.
+Both types of organisation involve a large area where hundreds or thousands of people walk around every day, but the situations are different.
+In the distribution centre, those people are constantly performing logistics operations with handheld terminals that must connect to a warehouse management software system via WiFi.
+In the departure hall, those thousands of people have their own mobile phones and laptops with them.
+They want quick information about their flight.
+They have their boarding passes on their mobile phones.
+They’re apprising their home front, wherever they are in the world, to tell them they’re on their way.
 They check their e-mail.
-The wireless network must be able to handle all of this and the coverage must be optimally arranged.
+The wireless network has to be able to cope with all this and the coverage has to be optimal.

-Every project is different.
-Nevertheless, there are a number of fixed elements that are essential for a successful implementation of wireless.
-That’s why we made this handy checklist for you.
-Take advantage of our experience and lay a solid foundation for your wireless.
+Although every project is different, there are a number of fixed elements that are necessary for a good implementation.
+That is why we have made a handy checklist for you.
+Use our experience and lay a solid foundation by thinking about these elements.

-1. Set up your wishes and requirements for your wireless network
+1. Draw up your wishes and requirements for your wireless network

-What do you want to use WIFI for?
-Is it for data, voice, video, locationing, hotspots?
-Or a combination of those purposes?
-Each application demands certain requirements which the system must meet.
-Make a list of your purposes, requirements and wishes for the WIFI network.
+What do you want to use the wireless network for?
+Is it for data, voice, video, location determination, guest access?
+Or a combination of these?
+For each application, the system must meet specific requirements.
+Make an overview of your goals, requirements and wishes for the WiFi network.

 2. Make a plan

-To create a proper functioning WIFI network, you need a plan.
-Although technology is changing rapidly, you are better prepared for the future.
+To have a well-functioning WiFi network, you need a plan.
+Although technology is changing rapidly, a good plan will make you better prepared for the future.
 This solid basis is and remains the best starting point.

-To make a plan, you should first that a look at the existing network infrastructure.
-Can you still use it for the new situation?
-Or does something need to be replaced, expanded or improved?
+To make a plan, first map out the existing network infrastructure.
+Can you still use it for the new situation or does it need to be replaced, extended or improved?
 And what about the cabling, switches and other network components: are they suitable for what you want to achieve?

-The quality of your WIFI network stands and falls with a thorough site survey.
-You need an expert who measures the entire location.
-He or she can determine how many access points is needed to obtain good coverage for your situation and location.
-In addition, it’s important to determine where they should be placed.
-It’s not a matter of ‘the more, the better’.
-If you place too much access points, they can get in the way of each other.
-During a site survey, the expert also looks at how they must be assembled.
+The quality of your WiFi network stands or falls with a thorough site survey.
+You need an expert to survey the entire location.
+He or she can determine how many access points you need for good coverage, depending on your situation and location.
+Equally important is to determine where to put them.
+It is not a question of the more, the better.
+If you place too many access points, they could get in each other’s way.
+The site survey also looks at how they should be mounted.
 If you place them behind an air conditioner, a cable duct or a steel beam, then you will not have a good result in terms of range and coverage.
-The expert knows how to approach this strategically.
+The expert knows how to tackle this strategically.

-You can use WIFI on the 2.4 GHz and the 5 GHz frequency bands.
-The best band to use is determined in part by the volume of traffic in your area determines which frequency suits you best.
-A network engineer of Dalosy measures this during the site survey.
+You can use WiFi on the 2.4 GHz and 5 GHz frequency bands.
+The best band to use is determined in part by the volume of traffic in your area.
+A Dalosy network engineer measures this during the site survey.

-5. Think about the security requirements you want for your WIFI
+5. Think about the security requirements you impose on your WiFi

-How is the security at this moment?
+How is security organised at present?
 Can it be improved?
-If so, this is a great opportunity to move to the newest standard.
-Don’t forget to also involve people who manage IT and/or the business applications.
+Then this is a good opportunity to go to the newest standard.
+Involve the people who manage the IT and/or the business applications.
 They have often already thought about security.
-Communication about and during this project is very important.
+Communication about and during such a project is important anyway.

-There are various techniques available to secure your WIFI network.
-Make sure you get well informed about this.
-Authentication is often set according a certain standard.
-For example, you can set up a combination with your own company login.
+Various techniques are available for securing your WiFi network.
+Make sure you are well informed about them.
+For example, authentication is performed according to a certain standard.
+You can have this set up in combination with your own company login, for example.
 Determine in advance what is workable.
-Which people need access to which applications?
-How many people must have access to the system?
+Which people need access to the various applications?
+How many people need access to the system?
 Do many people use your guest network?
-A good conversation about security is certainly not an unnecessary luxury.
+Then a good discussion about security is certainly not an unnecessary luxury.
 You can set up security measures in the WiFi and in your own business communications.
 Multistage authentication via various devices and techniques is also a possibility.

 6. Choose the right access points

-The access point itself is also available in various designs.
+The access point itself is also available in various versions.
 There are access points with an internal antenna and access points with an external antenna.
 The first variant looks nicer.
-You often see them in retail stores.
-Devices with an internal antenna can only be used in areas that are max.
-3 meters high.
-Spaces with higher ceiling often require an access point with an external antenna.
+You often see these in shop environments.
+Devices with an internal antenna can be used in rooms with a maximum height of 3 metres.
+If the ceiling is higher, a device with an external aerial is often required.
 The external antenna makes the device more powerful.
-Hence, your environment determines your choice.
+The environment is decisive for your choice.

-Have you checked off everything from the list?
-Now then, it’s time to actually install the WIFI network and start testing.
+Once you have ticked off the checklist, it is time to actually install the WiFi network and start testing it.
 Do you need help making the right choices?
-Call one of our professional network engineers!
+Then why not call in one of our professional network engineers!